isabella232/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components.md

     After the AEM Archetype project is successfully built, an AEM Package is generated.
 You can find the package at [AEM Archetype Project Folder]\all\target\[appid].all-[version].zip

-1. Use the [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en) to deploy the [AEM Archetype Project Folder]\all\target\[appid].all-[version].zip package on all the Author instances.
-Do not install the package on Publish instances.
+1. Use the [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en) to deploy the [AEM Archetype Project Folder]\all\target\[appid].all-[version].zip package on all the Author and Publish instances.

+![NOTE]
+>
+>
+>
+> In case you encounter difficulty accessing the login dialog on a publish instance to install the package through the Package Manager, try logging in through the following URL: http://[Publish Server URL]:[PORT]/system/console.
+This allows you access to login to Publish instance, allowing you to proceed with the installation process.

 The Core Components are enabled for your environment.
 A blank Core Components based Adaptive Form template and Canvas 3.0 theme are deployed to your environment, enabling you to [create Core Components based Adaptive Forms](create-a-headless-adaptive-form.md).